-Game Data Live can utilize a File Transfer Protocol server to improve performance and make your Game Data Live network more robust.
-When you transfer video from one iPad to another, both ends of that transfer use wireless communications.
-When you use a FTP server, the sending iPad transfers the file to the server and then sends a message to the receiving iPad to get the video from the server.
-The FTP server is wired to your router which makes both transfers more efficient.
-Benefits of using an FTP server include:
+Game Data Live can utilize a file server to improve performance and make your Game Data Live network more robust.
+When you transfer video from one device to another, those two devices are talking to each other directly.
+When you use a file server, the sending device transfers the file to the server and then sends a message to the receiving device(s) to get the video from the server.
+The server can be hard wired to your network.
+This makes transfers between wireless devices more efficient.
+Benefits of using a server include:

 - Faster video file transfers.
 This enables you to use higher quality video formats.

-- One sending iPad can transfer a video file to multiple receiving iPads.
+- One sending device can transfer a video file to multiple receiving devices (Macs, iPads, iPhones).

-Refreshing a game can include links to server based video files - If you lose your WiFi connection, you can refresh your data and download the video files you missed.
+- Refreshing a game can include links to server based video files.
+If your network connection gets interrupted, you can refresh your data and download the video files you missed.

-Using just a router with a flash drive nearly doubles file transfer speed.
-To transfer a video from one iPad to another takes two transfers, so the total transfer takes about the same time, but the sending iPad is done in half that time.
+Using a file server can double file transfer speed.
+To transfer a video from one device to another takes two transfers, so the total transfer time is about the same.
+The sending device is finished in half the total time.

 Setting this up will take some effort.
-The equipment needed can be cheap.
-The four benefits listed above are definitely worth the effort.
-We have tested with the following FTP servers.
+The three benefits listed above are definitely worth the effort.
+Game Data Live is compatible with FTP and HTTP WebDAV servers.

-A Router that can share a disk drive.
+A Router that can share a disk drive attached to a USB port using FTP.
+We have done this with several Linksys routers.
 We used a USB-3.0 flash drive that you can purchase for under $20.
-We have done this with a Linksys WRT-1900 router and a Linksys EA-6900 router.

-A Macintosh computer running a current version of Mac OS X Server.
+A Macintosh computer running Mac OS X Server.
 Upgrading your Mac OS X to Mac OS X Server costs $20.
-This is the most complex of the three solutions.
-It works particularly well with a Mac laptop equipped with a solid state hard drive.
+This strategy applies to Macintosh computers running Mac OS Sierra and Mac OS El Capitan.
+This is generally faster than using a flash drive attached to a router.